pdiegmann/copilot-study/crawler/docs/architecture.md

 # Architecture Overview

-Crawlz is a modular GitLab crawler designed for scientific data collection, privacy, and reliability.
+"Crawler" is a modular GitLab crawler designed for scientific data collection, privacy, and reliability.
 It is built with Bun and TypeScript, and communicates with an external web application via Unix socket.

 ## Core Components